mk-0/minibert/README.md

 - Gradient accumulation to fit larger batch sizes, linear batch-size schedule (rationale: gradient noise scale, see below)
 - One Cycle learning rate schedule for efficient training under constrained budget
 - Mixed precision with loss scaling
-- Trining the tokenizer using HuggingFace WordPiece training algorithm, which is actually just BPE.
+- Trianing the tokenizer using HuggingFace WordPiece training algorithm, which is actually just BPE.
 Inference rules are still from WordPiece

 ## Tech stack